googleapis/cloud-debug-nodejs/README.md

 ## Running elsewhere

-If your application is running outside of Google Cloud Platform, such as locally, on-premise, or on another cloud provider, you can still use Cloud Debug.
+If your application is running outside of Google Cloud Platform, such as locally, on-premise, or on another cloud provider, you can still use Stackdriver Debugger.

 1. You will need to specify your project name.
 Your project name is visible in the [Google Cloud Console][cloud-console-projects], it may be something like `particular-future-12345`.
 If your application is [running on Google Cloud Platform](running-on-google-cloud-platform), you don't need to specify the project name.